-- \ To improve the programming skills for analysis and design of structures. - \ To use the modern computing tools to formulate analyze and design of various concrete and steel structures. - \ To study the behaviour of structural systems using the software packages. - \ To study the behaviour and design of members subjected to various loading cases. - \ To study the analysis and design of various 2D & 3D Truss and Frames.
+- To familiarize with the programming skills for analysis and design of structures. - To gain exposure about the modern computing tools to formulate analyze and design of various concrete and steel structures. - To get knowledge about the behaviour of structural systems using the software packages. - To understand the behaviour and design of members subjected to various loading cases. - To learn the analysis and design of various 2D & 3D Truss and Frames.